 Graduate School Incentive Program to Promote Individual Fellowship Applications

-Rationale and Goal: Many UAB graduate students would be competitive for individual fellowships, but not all who are eligible actually apply for a fellowship.
-Accordingly, the Graduate School has established an incentive plan designed to encourage more students to apply for individual fellowships.
-By implementing this incentive plan it is hoped that a significant number of additional individual fellowships will be awarded to UAB predoctoral trainees.
+Rationale and Goal: Many UAB graduate students would be competitive for individual fellowships, but many who are eligible to apply for a fellowship do not apply.
+The Graduate School has established an incentive plan designed to encourage submission of applications from students enrolled in disciplines in which individual fellowships are available.